roemil/rsa-signer/README.md

 ## Improvements
 * Update the protocol to send the data sizes before sending the data
 * Make hash algorithm and key sizes configurable.

+## LICENSE
+This project is based on Mbed-TLS (https://github.com/Mbed-TLS/mbedtls) and https://github.com/tillitis/tkey-device-signer.
+This repo is licensed to "GNU General Public License v2.0 only".